From one half of the team behind the original Rough Ride cross-country MTB event comes our most popular ride, the Rough Ride ‘Reborn’.

-You will need to be fully self sufficient – these are self-supported rides on routes that are open to the general public, with no emergency back up or mechanical support of any kind.
+You will need to be fully self sufficient – Cross Cartel rides are all self-supported on routes that are open to the general public, with no emergency back up or mechanical support of any kind.
 You need to take spares and supplies with you.
 There will be no rescue vehicle to collect you if you have a mechanical, so please make sure you take a mobile phone for any emergencies.
 You will need to call a friend to collect you or the emergency services in the event of a medical incident.
-And it is sensible to be insured – you don’t need race insurance, as our rides aren’t races, but general cycle/personal liability insurance is highly recommended.
+And it is sensible to be insured – you don’t need race insurance, as our rides aren’t races, but public liability insurance is highly recommended.

 The Cross Cartel has no responsibility for any incidents that occur during or as a result of your ride – you are solely responsible for your own actions and safety while riding our routes, whatever day you choose to ride them.
-The Cross Cartel is not an “event organiser” – we are route mappers – we do not provide ride support or event venues.
+The Cross Cartel do not provide ride support or event venues (with the exception of the Blaenau 600).
 Our routes are on public trails, tracks and paved roads.
-You are free, as we are, to ride them anytime you like, but we only publish the rides completed on a given day

 About Cross Cartel Rides

 Cross Cartel rides neither races nor traditional organised leisure rides.
 They are are similar to what were traditionally called “reliability trials”, where the objective or challenge is to complete a pre-determined route on a particular date within a time limit – but in our case the limit is all day and we have no set start time.
 The challenge is simply to ride a mapped route on a given day, at a time of your choosing.
-We will publish completion names and times for your interest, but there is no podium and no prizes.
 Go as fast or as slow as you feel comfortable with!